Slamsneider/SimpleHtmlChatAgents/README.md

 The project is created to show a simple interface with a GPT chat model without the need for a server or backend.

-Aimed for personal use and learning as you would publish your API key to the world if you use it on a public server.
+Aimed for local use and learning as you would publish your API key to the world if you use it on a public server.

 1. [Features](#features)
 2. [Installation](#installation)